mamorum/poml/doc/user-guide.md

 ## Poml File
 ### Overview
 Poml file consists of two parts.
-First part is a 'Config Section', in which configurations for converters are written.
-Second part is a 'Layout Section', in which placeholders and XML elements are written.
+First part is a 'Config Section', in which we write configurations for converters.
+Second part is a 'Layout Section', in which we write placeholders and XML elements.

+These two sections are separated by the delimiter `---`, like following.

 ```
 dist=com.example:demo:0.0.1:jar